cenxky/weui-picker/README.md

 ```

 ### Usage
-weui picker/datePicker is as same as picker in wechat mini-apps([微信小程序](https://mp.weixin.qq.com/debug/wxadoc/dev/component/picker.html)), it's beautiful and easy to use.
+weui picker/datePicker is as same as picker in wechat mini-apps([微信小程序](https://mp.weixin.qq.com/debug/wxadoc/dev/component/picker.html)), it's beautiful and as well as usable.
-Please use the `/flexible` version if your project use flexible.js([阿里高清方案](https://www.jianshu.com/p/985d26b40199)), it uses `rem`, not `px`.
+Please use the `/flexible` version if your project set up with flexible.js([阿里高清方案](https://www.jianshu.com/p/985d26b40199)), the css uses `rem`, instead of `px`.

 #### global